 I remember the first time I really heard about Flash for Android.
 Well, maybe not heard about it.
 The first time I got sort of excited about it.
 It was in San Francisco, at a trendy Spanish-restaurant-meets-brewery back in the summer of 2010.
 The taps were pouring freely (and by that, I mean free of charge), tasty little hors d'oeuvres came at us from from all directions, and everyone was having a good, if typically nerdy-awkward, time.
-The free booze definitely helped.
-It was also, coincidentally, the first time I met the man in charge of Android Police, Artem, and one of our long-standing editors, Aaron Gingrich.
 Read More

 Kongregate.com, snatched up by GameStop last year, is one of the most popular time-killing websites in the world, with hundreds of original Flash games to entertain visitors for hours.
 It was only a matter of time for the company to bring the most mobile friendly of those games directly to Android in a single easy-to-consume package, called Kongregate Arcade.

 : As many of you noticed, the app has been pulled from the Market.